ms-cleblanc/NuanceMixReactNativeDemo/README.md

 ## Build a demo client for your testing, you will want to specify your dialog context tag in either the `params.nlu.json` file or in the App.js that's calling the NuanceMixChat component

 Once you've done that you need a terminal where you can login to expo and run `eas build` as shown below.
 It will provide a QR code that allows you to install the dev client on your device.
-The next step is to open another terminal window and run `./node_modules/.bin/ngrok http 3000` to provide a tunnel through which you will load you javascript bundle during development.
+The next step is to open another terminal window and run `ngrok http 3000` to provide a tunnel through which you will load you javascript bundle during development.
 You only need to run the `eas build` step if you change the underlying native code.

 setting up expo is easy
 https://youtu.be/id0Im72UN6w